hongxinli/Dijit-Tree-CheckBox/Query-Engine.md

-The **cbtree/store/util/QueryEngine** module provides the underlying search and query functionality for all cbtree stores.
-The name "query engine" is somewhat misleading in the sense that it does NOT actually query the store, instead when called, it returns a function capable of executing the required query.
+The **cbtree/util/QueryEngine** module provides the functionality to query and filter JavaScript object arrays.
+The name *Query Engine* is somewhat misleading in the sense that it does not actually query the object arrays, instead when called, it returns a function capable of executing the requested query.

+<span class="mega-icon mega-icon-exclamation"></span>
-The Query Engine is **_NOT_** an implementation of the **cbtree/store/api/Store API** query() function, it provides the functionality to enable the implementation of such a function.
-The Query Engine can be used with any arbitrary set of JavaScript key:value pairs objects, not just store objects.
+The Query Engine can be used with any arbitrary array of JavaScript key:value pairs objects, not just store objects.

 <h3><span class="mega-icon mega-icon-readme"></span>Content</h3>